Material Adverse Change (MAC) / Material Adverse Effect (MAE) Clauses

 Quick Answer

-A MAC clause (also called a Material Adverse Effect or MAE clause) lets the buyer walk away from a signed deal if the target's business deteriorates materially between signing and closing.
-In practice, MAC is extraordinarily hard to invoke under Delaware law.
-The standard requires both materiality AND durational significance (measured in years, not quarters), and the Akorn v.
-Fresenius (2018) decision remains the only Delaware Chancery case to find that a true MAE occurred.
+A MAC clause (also Material Adverse Effect, or MAE) lets the buyer walk from a signed deal if the target's business deteriorates materially before closing.
+MAC is extraordinarily hard to invoke under Delaware law: it requires materiality AND durational significance (years, not quarters).
+Akorn v.
+Fresenius (2018) is the landmark Delaware Chancery case finding a true MAE occurred.

 The MAC clause is the most heavily negotiated provision in a merger agreement and one of the least often successfully invoked.
 It exists to allocate the risk that the target's business deteriorates during the gap period.